inrupt/artifact-generator/README.md

 Schema.org, from Google, Mircosoft, Yaoo and Yandex.
 The official RDF for Schema.org is defined here: https://schema.org/version/latest/schema.ttl.

-But any individual or company is completely free to use the LIT Artifact Generator (or any other generator!) to generate their own source code artifacts to represent the terms defined in Schema.org.
-And of course, they are also free to use the LIT Artifact Generator to generate source code artifacts (e.g. a Java JAR containing Java classes) that represent any available RDF vocabularies, including their own, purely internal and proprietary vocabularies.
+But any individual or company is completely free to use the Artifact Generator (or any other generator!) to generate their own source code artifacts to represent the terms defined in Schema.org.
+And of course, they are also free to use the Artifact Generator to generate source code artifacts (e.g. a Java JAR containing Java classes) that represent any available RDF vocabularies, including their own, purely internal and proprietary vocabularies.

 So any individual or company is completely free to define their own RDF vocabularies.
-Likeswise, any individual or company is completely free to run the LIT Artifact Generator against any available RDF vocabulary, meaning it's perfectly fine to have a multitude of generated artifacts claiming to represent the terms in any RDF vocabulary.
+Likeswise, any individual or company is completely free to run the Artifact Generator against any available RDF vocabulary, meaning it's perfectly fine to have a multitude of generated artifacts claiming to represent the terms in any RDF vocabulary.